Meaningful Easter Activities

-In a world of plastic eggs, chocolate bunnies, pre-made baskets and holidays that are over commercialized, I am sometimes asked how I can celebrate Easter with stories and candy yet keep true to my faith, but the truth is most traditions can be traced to more meaningful ideas and situations.
+In a world of plastic eggs, chocolate bunnies, pre-made baskets and holidays that are over commercialized, I am sometimes asked how I can celebrate a meaningful Easter with stories and candy, but the truth is most traditions can be traced to more meaningful ideas and situations.
 Easter is more than eggs and bunnies, so… how do you help your family find the meaning of Easter through eggs, bunnies, chocolate and candy?
-In our family we try to use the commercial items to help tell a bigger story, because Easter is more than eggs and bunnies!
+In our family we try to use the commercial items to help tell a bigger story.

 The tradition of dyeing eggs has held strong, but with Easter falling at spring, instead of red, spring colors are usually favored.
 Dyeing a few eggs red this year with the explanation of our “new life” through the blood of Christ, might be a way to use the eggs to deepen faith.

 Our Family Tradition

 Another idea is to dye a red egg for each child on Good Friday, telling the Easter Story, and then allowing the children to hide the red eggs, in a shoe box “tomb” or maybe carefully in an outside “tomb” made of rocks.
 A note here though, if they do hide the eggs it is important that you know where they are.

 On the night before Easter, after the kiddos have gone to bed, dye the appropriate amount of eggs purple, as purple is the color of royalty, then replace the red eggs with purple ones.
 On Easter, the kids can roll back the tomb rock, so to speak, and see that the eggs are now purple, that through the blood of Christ we have “new life” and though once dead, Jesus lives as the King of kings!